 Gamification, essentially, is the process of creating a game out of designs that aren’t a game.
 What this means is that packaging can integrate the quirks of gaming.
 Gamification utilizes the psychology and related elements of game design (video, board games, cards, etc.) to enhance the experience of the end-user.

 McDonald’s has recently introduced the Monopoly game.
-If you have had the chance to visit this particular fast-food chain in the US, chances are that you have come across their sandwich and drink containers during their “monopoly season”.
+If you have had the chance to visit this particular fast-food chain in the US.
+The chances are that you have come across their sandwich and drink containers during their “monopoly season”.
 McDonald’s containers have small tabs that you can peel off for a chance to win free food, money, and other, sometimes, grand prizes, just like in the game of Monopoly.

 With the rapid development in technology, augmented reality has been an absolute game-changer in packaging.
 19 Crimes Wine Bottles are an excellent example of AR and gamification in packaging.
 Watch the Infamous criminals come to life when you point your phone to the images on the wine bottles.